nalol831123/107PythonCSX/README.md

     - Basic Knowledge of TextMining
     ---------------------------------------
 ### Midterm Project
 #### In the next few weeks, it's our midterm project.
 We collaborate with accountancy students in National Central University, using account statement to do TextMining.
-The following are our project
+The following are our projects.

 - [Midterm Project](https://github.com/nalol831123/107PythonCSX/blob/master/AccountingProjects.md "link")